magercoin-sloth/mager-coin-official/README.md

 * **Founder & Lead Dev:** SLOTH KING / magercoin-sloth (Solo Developer).

 ### 🛡️ Legal & Copyright
 This project is protected by the **PT Lunar Sloth Internasional License**.
-For detailed information on usage, permissions, and restrictions, please refer to the refer to the [LICENSE.md](https://github.com/magercoin-sloth/mager-coin-official/blob/main/LICENSE.md) file.
+For detailed information on usage, permissions, and restrictions, please refer to the [LICENSE.md](./LICENSE.md) file.

 ---
 **"Keep $MAGER, Stay Chill."** *Don't run to the moon, let the moon come to us!* 🚀🌙